Vericel (NASDAQ:VCEL) Now Covered by Analysts at Canaccord Genuity Group

-Canaccord Genuity Group assumed coverage on shares of Vericel (NASDAQ:VCEL – Free Report) in a research report sent to investors on Friday morning, MarketBeat reports.
-The firm issued a buy rating and a $57.00 target price on the biotechnology company’s stock.
+Canaccord Genuity Group started coverage on shares of Vericel (NASDAQ:VCEL – Free Report) in a research report report published on Friday morning, Marketbeat reports.
+The firm issued a buy rating and a $57.00 price target on the biotechnology company’s stock.

-Several other brokerages also recently commented on VCEL.
-BTIG Research reduced their target price on Vericel from $56.00 to $55.00 and set a buy rating for the company in a research note on Monday, July 15th.
-StockNews.com cut Vericel from a hold rating to a sell rating in a report on Friday, August 2nd.
-Truist Financial lifted their price objective on Vericel from $56.00 to $57.00 and gave the company a buy rating in a report on Tuesday, July 16th.
-Stephens lifted their price objective on Vericel from $56.00 to $58.00 and gave the company an overweight rating in a report on Friday, August 2nd.
-Finally, HC Wainwright lifted their price objective on Vericel from $55.00 to $60.00 and gave the company a buy rating in a report on Friday, August 2nd.
-One investment analyst has rated the stock with a sell rating and nine have given a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of Moderate Buy and a consensus price target of $55.13.
+A number of other equities analysts also recently weighed in on VCEL.
+TD Cowen assumed coverage on Vericel in a report on Thursday, June 20th.
+They issued a buy rating and a $55.00 target price on the stock.
+Stephens upped their price objective on shares of Vericel from $56.00 to $58.00 and gave the company an overweight rating in a research note on Friday, August 2nd.
+Truist Financial lifted their target price on shares of Vericel from $56.00 to $57.00 and gave the company a buy rating in a research note on Tuesday, July 16th.
+StockNews.com downgraded shares of Vericel from a hold rating to a sell rating in a research note on Friday, August 2nd.
+Finally, BTIG Research cut their price objective on Vericel from $56.00 to $55.00 and set a buy rating for the company in a report on Monday, July 15th.
+One research analyst has rated the stock with a sell rating and nine have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Vericel presently has an average rating of Moderate Buy and an average target price of $55.13.

-Vericel (NASDAQ:VCEL – Get Free Report) last released its quarterly earnings results on Thursday, August 1st.
-The biotechnology company reported ($0.10) EPS for the quarter, hitting analysts’ consensus estimates of ($0.10).
-Vericel had a return on equity of 0.35% and a net margin of 0.37%.
-The company had revenue of $52.70 million for the quarter, compared to analyst estimates of $52.59 million.
-During the same quarter last year, the firm posted ($0.11) earnings per share.
-Vericel’s revenue was up 14.8% compared to the same quarter last year.
-Equities research analysts predict that Vericel will post 0.11 earnings per share for the current fiscal year.
+Vericel (NASDAQ:VCEL – Get Free Report) last announced its earnings results on Thursday, August 1st.
+The biotechnology company reported ($0.10) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.10).
+Vericel had a net margin of 0.37% and a return on equity of 0.35%.
+The company had revenue of $52.70 million for the quarter, compared to the consensus estimate of $52.59 million.
+During the same period in the previous year, the business earned ($0.11) EPS.
+The company’s revenue was up 14.8% on a year-over-year basis.
+Sell-side analysts predict that Vericel will post 0.11 EPS for the current fiscal year.

 About Vericel